 - Shop for soulful souvenirs at Homespun at 869 Mass Ave

 If you’re looking for a weekend getaway incorporating adrenaline, art, and nature, Indianapolis is the right choice!
 Indy will provide you with the means to get your fill of motorsport, culture, and history, all in one walkable city.
+See more ideas for weekend getaways in the Midwest here.

 Don’t forget to #explorelocal